-list - list registry records belonging to a named authority; if the -t option is present, limit the output to the selected record type show - output named registry record(s); if the -t option is present, limit the output to the selected record type remove - remove named record(s) from registry; if the -t option is present, remove only the record of the selected type add - add record in named file to registry update - update registry with record in named file slices - list all slices available via slice manager
+list - list registry records belonging to a named authority.
+If the -t option is present, limit the output to the selected record type.

+show - output named registry record(s).
+If the -t option is present, limit the output to the selected record type.

+remove - remove named record(s) from registry.
+If the -t option is present, remove only the record of the selected type add - add record in named file to registry.